Why Is There a Web Site Called

 Only when those who know the Word speak out in defense of God's revelation will those who seek to abuse, or even to destroy it, be able to "come to their senses" and be reconciled back to God (2Timothy 2:25,26).
 Given that this is one of our biblical mandates, we offer the resources, the fellowship, and the encouragement that comes with rallying around the Word, Christ, and one another.

 That said, this is not necessarily what has become popularly known as a "discernment ministry" site.
 The Faithful Word.org is primarily a doctrine study site.
-In so much as doctrine will be studied, some of it will be found to be faulty, and we will surely call attention to this, as would those who class themselves among the discernment sites.
+In so much as doctrine from varied authors, teachers, and sources will be studied and evaluated by this site, some of that outside material will be found to be faulty, and we will surely call attention to this, as would those who class themselves among the discernment sites.
 We will also study doctrine that is both correct and profound, such as Dr. Jay Adams' sweeping work on biblical counseling (Nouthetic Counseling) and Ken Sande's vision for reconciliation among the brethren as described in his excellent work, The Peacemaker.